dgaydukov/cert-aws/files/sa.md

 Feature sets (you select it when you create organization) - how your organization manage its accounts:
 * Consolidated billing - provides only shared billing functionality (you can't define SCP/TP with this type)
-* all - all available features including consolidating bulling
+* all - all available features including consolidating bulling Both types provide discounts:
+* s3 - more you use - less you pay, so in case of single bill aws treats all accounts as signle one, so all s3 usage is calculated and paid by single account
+* ec2 - suppose accountA has 6 RI, accountB - 0.
+During some hour accountA - used 3 instances, B - also 3.
+B was using on-demand, but because of single bill and A has 3 RI, it would be calculated as 6 RI.
+So you won't pay anything for B on-demand instances.
+This would work if B launched same type of ec2 in the same AZ as RI from accountA.
+* rds - same as ec2, but only dbType(oracle/mysql)/instanceType/launchType(multi-AZ) should match.
+RI (Reserved instances) - 2 reports:
+* utilization - how many % of total bought instances are actually used
+* coverage - how much % of overall instance usage covered by RI.
+So when it drops below 50% you should investigate which of on-demand instances are running 24/7 and possibly replace it with reserved.

 ###### Well-Architected Tool
-Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-arhitected framework.
+Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-architected framework.
 It works by creating a workload (collection of resources and code that make up a cloud application) and then run this workload against 5 pillars.
 The tool will evaluate your workload and provide an improvement plan with a prioritized list of issues.
 It's free of charge, you only pay for underlying aws resources.